E. V. Lucas: Early years and marriage

-Writer
+Career

 Lucas's Quaker background led to a commission from the Society of Friends for a biography of Bernard Barton, the Quaker poet and friend of Charles Lamb.
 The success of the book was followed by further commissions from leading publishers; the most important of these commissions was a new edition of Lamb's works, which eventually amounted to seven volumes, with an associated biography, all published between 1903 and 1905.
 His biographer Katharine Chubbuck writes, "These works established him as a critic, and his Life of Charles Lamb (1905) is considered seminal."
 In 1904, while in the middle of his work on Lamb, he joined the staff of Punch, remaining there for more than thirty years.
 Lucas introduced his Punch colleague A A Milne to the illustrator E H Shepard with whom Milne collaborated on two collections of verse and the two Winnie-the-Pooh books.

-Lucas's output was prolific; by Max Beerbohm's estimation he spoke fewer words than he wrote.
+Lucas was prolific; by Max Beerbohm's estimation he spoke fewer words than he wrote.
 Lucas's Punch colleague E V Knox commented, "Lucas's publications include many anthologies and about thirty collections of light essays, on almost any subject that took his fancy, and some of the titles which he gave to them, Listener's Lure (1905), One Day and Another (1909), Old Lamps for New (1911), Loiterer's Harvest (1913), Cloud and Silver (1916), A Rover I Would Be (1928), indicate sufficiently the lightness, gaiety, and variety of their contents."
 He wrote travel books, parodies, and books about painters.
 Of the last he said, "I know very little about pictures, but I like to write about them for the benefit of those who know less."
-Frank Swinnerton wrote of him:

-Lucas's fluency was thought by some to dilute his skill.
-Although Swinnerton declared Lucas's essays "among the most agreeable of our age", Agnes Irene Smith wrote in The Sewanee Review of Lucas that despite his huge output "he seems to have left no finger prints.
-Eminently readable, he is read without being remembered; unusually quotable, he was never quoted much and seems never to be quoted any more."
-In 1910 Lucas authored the short article on Jane Austen in the 11th edition of the Encyclopædia Britannica.
+In 1910 Lucas wrote the short article on Jane Austen in the 11th edition of the Encyclopædia Britannica.